lxtGH/Awesome-Segmentation-With-Transformer/README.md

 ### 🔥News
 [-] Add several CVPR-24 works on this directions.
-2024-03
+2024-03.
+You are welcome to add your CVPR works in our repos!
 [-] The third version is on arxiv. [survey](https://arxiv.org/abs/2304.09854) More benchmark and methods are included!!.
-2023-12
+2023-12.
 [-] The second draft is on arxiv.
-2023-06
+2023-06.

 ### 🔥Highlight!!